-The Suquamish are a Lushootseed (Puget Salish) speaking people that traditionally lived along the Kitsap Peninsula including Bainbridge and Blake Islands, across Puget Sound from present day Seattle.
-Today Suquamish Tribal members live on the Port Madison Indian Reservation in the reservation towns of Suquamish and Indianola.
+The Suquamish are Lushootseed-speaking people (Puget Salish) who traditionally lived along the Kitsap Peninsula, including Bainbridge and Blake Island, across Puget Sound from present-day Seattle.
+Today, Suquamish Tribal members live on the Port Madison Indian Reservation in the reservation towns of Suquamish and Indianola.

-The Suquamish people have lived along the shores of the Kitsap Peninsula for more than ten thousand years.
-Their name comes from the word for "clear salt water".
-The Suquamish ancestors thrived by harvesting salmon, clams and other natural foods.
-Their robust culture is rich with art, dance, song, ceremony and ritual and continues to be a major contribution to Kitsap culture and diversity.
-For more information about their history please visit the Suquamish Museum and Suquamish Tribe website.
+The Suquamish people have lived along the shores of the Kitsap Peninsula for more than 10,000 years.
+Their name comes from the word for "clear saltwater."
+The Suquamish ancestors thrived by harvesting salmon and clams.
+Their robust culture is rich with art, dance, song, ceremony, and ritual continues to be a major contribution to Kitsap culture and diversity.
+For information, read our blog or visit the Suquamish Museum and Suquamish Tribe websites.

-The beautiful new Suquamish Museum and Cultural Center are located just up the hill from the Old-Man-House village site, Suquamish Memorial and the restored Chief Seattle Grave Site.
-Set in a natural landscape of native plants the 9,000 sf space reflects the traditional Big House architecture of the Coast Salish and houses the Suquamish Tribes collections of artifacts, photographs and manuscripts.
-The public areas offer permanent and temporary Exhibition spaces, Research space, Education rooms, and a Museum Store.
+The beautiful Suquamish Museum and Cultural Center are located just up the hill from the Old Man House village site, Suquamish Memorial, and the restored Chief Seattle gravesite.
+Set in a natural landscape of native plants, the 9,000-square-foot space reflects the traditional Big House architecture of the Coast Salish and houses the tribe's collections of artifacts, photographs, and manuscripts.
+The public areas offer permanent and temporary exhibition spaces, research space, education rooms plus a museum store.
 Click for information about visiting and events.

-White Horse Golf Club offers much more than just golf!
-The grounds offer a lovely backdrop for meeting and weddings as well.
-They also offer a free shuttle from the Kingston WSF terminal.
-Following golf enjoy a pleasant meal from the Cedar Ridge Grill overlooking the beautiful 18 hole.
-Summer dining on the outdoor patio is the perfect finish for your White Horse Golf experience.
+White Horse Golf Club offers much more than just golf.
+The grounds provide a lovely backdrop for meetings and weddings, as well.
+The club also offers a free shuttle from the Kingston ferry terminal.
+After a round of golf, enjoy a pleasant meal at the Cedar Ridge Grill, overlooking the beautiful 18 hole.
+Summer dining on the outdoor patio is the perfect finish to your White Horse Golf Club experience.